neonmik/orac-controller/README.md

 Highlight the “I2C” option and activate, follow the instructions through and reboot your Raspberry Pi.

-Install OracBonnetBridge.py on your Raspberry Pi:
+Now, install OracBonnetBridge.py on your Raspberry Pi:

 ```
 git clone https://github.com/neonmik/orac-controller